 - Aroon Down – ((N – Days Since N-day Low) / N) x 100

 The “N” indicates the number of periods used for the indicator.
-By default many traders uses the Aroon indicator over 14 periods.
+By default, many traders use the Aroon indicator over 14 periods.

-There are three stages for in order to identify up trend signal:
+There are three stages in order to identify an uptrend signal:

 - Firstly the aroon lines will cross.
 The upward signal is when Aroon-Up moves above Aroon-Down.
 This shows that new highs are becoming more recent than new lows.

 - Secondly the Aroon lines will cross above or below 50.

 - Thirdly one of the lines will reach 100.
 Aroon up reaches 100 and Aroon down remains at low levels.

 Reverse engineering these stages will give you the downward signal.